 While in theory, this makes sense, in practice, many bakers found this gear shredded prematurely, leading to frequent gear replacements.
 In 1998 a new nylon gear reinforced with Kevlar fibers was introduced to their classic line of mixers.
 This made the worm gear more durable, yet still enabled it to shred if the motor was overloaded.

 Despite the updated design of the worm gear, some KitchenAid users still find that the worm gear becomes worn down fairly quickly.
 It’s one of the biggest factors that impact KitchenAid’s life expectancy.

 If you notice your KitchenAid starts to become less effective, it’s a sign that it might be time to check your worm gear.
 The good news is that you can pick up a replacement worm gear pretty cheap, (just be sure to get an O.E.M. authorized one) and replace the gear yourself.

 If you want to learn how to replace this gear yourself, here’s a helpful video.

 Which KitchenAid mixers have metal gears?

 Today almost every KitchenAid stand mixer has steel gears.
-In fact, it’s only the KitchenAid Classic line that still uses nylon worm gear.
-The KitchenAid Artisan gears, Pro-Line, and every other KitchenAid stand mixer now have all-metal gears.
+In fact, it’s only the KitchenAid Classic and Artisan 5 Series that use nylon worm gear.
+The Artisan Mini and every KitchenAid bowl lift mixer now have all-metal gearing.